 Peat and woodland are some of the Lake District's largest existing stores of carbon.
 The Lake District is estimated to already store:

-22.9 million tonnes of carbon - equivalent to 84 million tonnes of carbon dioxide in the atmosphere.
+There is 22.9 million tonnes of carbon stored in Lake District peatlands - equivalent to 84 million tonnes of carbon dioxide in the atmosphere.

 You can find out more about carbon storage and sequestration in Lake District woodlands, and the carbon benefits from Lake District harvested wood products, in: